Connecticut Mental Health Center is opening venue for acclaimed "Home Tour"

 "The Home Tour is a way of highlighting how communities can be nurtured, whether by sharing shelter, stories or - for an hour or two - some live music." – The Wall Street Journal

-This Article was submitted by Shane Seger, on Tuesday, December 04, 2012.
+This article was submitted by Shane Seger on December 4, 2012.